Mon Nov 21 2022 • ☕️☕️☕️ 13 min read • you like my writing? Buy me a coffee

 When the localtunnel is stopped you will see an error in the Experience Editor or Pages.
 Change the selected predefined application rendering host of the Site Groupings settings of your site back to the internal rendering host and you will use the out-of-the-box internal editing host again.

-I would like to thank Andy Cohen and Sebastian Winter from Sitecore from their help in getting this setup working.
+I would like to thank Andy Cohen and Sebastian Winter from Sitecore for their help in getting this setup working.

 Personal blog by Serge van den Oever - als je maar lol hebt...